 We do this by having Alberta’s 26 colleges and universities collaborate so we all share ideas, develop resources, identify best practices, and, annually, guide 150 post-secondary students to Ideate and take the initial steps towards becoming a first-time Entrepreneur.

 2023 Kick-Off Weekend – Friday, May 12th to Sunday, May 14th

-September to April: Alberta’s Colleges and Universities run on-campus activities to expose students to Entrepreneurship as a viable career option.
-Those interested in becoming an entrepreneur can register their business idea and start working through the 10 steps to turn their idea into a business.
-At the end of April, each school selects who it thinks is their most promising first-time entrepreneur.
+Alberta’s Colleges and Universities run their own on-campus activities to expose students to entrepreneurship as a viable career option.
+Those interested in becoming an entrepreneur can start working on the 10 steps to turn their idea into a business.
+From January to March a series of on-campus presentations are broadcasted live and recorded for future use.
+At the end of April, each school selects who it thinks is its most promising first-time entrepreneur.

-May & June: Those chosen by their post-secondary institution as the most promising first-time entrepreneur are put through a summer skills development program.
-The skills development program starts with a Lean Startup Kick-off where students and aspiring entrepreneurs learn and apply the Lean Startup method and the Business Model Canvas.
-The summer skills development program then continues with bi-weekly web meetings.
+Those chosen to represent their post-secondary institution as the most promising first-time entrepreneur participate in a summer skills development program.
+The skills development program starts with a Kick-off Weekend where students and aspiring entrepreneurs learn and apply the Lean Startup method and Ash Maurya’s Lean Canvas.
+The summer skills development program then continues with Lean Startups Challenges and twice-a-week web meetings.

-It is the intent of the program that when the following fall semester begins each school’s choice then returns on campus as a part-time Student Entrepreneur-in-Residence to inspire the next batch of 150 first-time entrepreneurs and help those from prior years to continue developing their business.
+It is the intent of the program that when the following fall semester begins, each school’s participants then return to campus as Student Entrepreneurship Ambassador to inspire the next batch of 150 first-time entrepreneurs and help those from prior years to continue developing their businesses.